Turn On the Lights (album)

 Turn On the Lights is the fourth studio album by Canadian singer-songwriter Daniel Powter.
 The album was released in the United Kingdom on 13 July 2012.
 The album only entered the UK Albums Chart at number 109.
 It includes the singles "Cupid" and "Crazy All My Life".
 It features re-recordings of the three new songs (the other was "Lose To Win" already released as a single previously) from Powter's greatest hits album "Best of Me".
-They were "Come Back Home" (Originally titled "Come Home"), "The Day We Never Met" (Originally titled "Fall In Love (The Day We Never Met)")and a re-recording of the new version of "Best of Me", consisting of a brand new backing arrangement and a slightly different tune.
+They were "Come Back Home" (Originally titled "Come Home"), "The Day We Never Met" (Originally titled "Fall In Love (The Day We Never Met)") and a re-recording of the new version of "Best of Me", consisting of a brand new backing arrangement and a slightly different tune.

 On September 5, 2013, Powter later released 4 new songs as bonus tracks for his album Turn on the Lights called Ur My Radio, Doesn't Matter, Cheers To Us and Goodbye.
+These tracks are only available in releases for the Japanese market and was released on 17 March 2014.